apache/spark/docs/structured-streaming-programming-guide.md

 ![Handling Late Data](img/structured-streaming-late-data.png)

-However, to run this query for days, it is necessary for the system to bound the amount of intermediate in-memory state it accumulates.
+However, to run this query for days, it's necessary for the system to bound the amount of intermediate in-memory state it accumulates.
 This means the system needs to know when an old aggregate can be dropped from the in-memory state because the application is not going to receive late data for that aggregate any more.
 To enable this, in Spark 2.1, we have introduced